eosplace/awesome-eos/README.md

 ## dApp EOS Projects (40)

 - [Awoo!
 DAC](http://awoo.net/) - The Awoo!
 DAC is a collaboration and crowdfunding platform for people who want to achieve epic missions.
 One could say that Awoo! is the invisible paw of the EOS blockchain.
+- [Azarus]( https://azarus.io/) - A fair, reliable and transparent platform to play and bet for tokens.
 - [Billionaire Token](https://billionairetoken.com/) - Decentralized games on the blockchain.
 Currently on Ethereum “Until we migrate to the EOS Blockchain.”
 - [Carmel IO](https://carmel.io/) - Learn How To Build A Better Future For All Of Us Grow Your Tech Skills With Programming Challenges And Earn Experience Points.
 - [Chintai](https://chintai-eos.io/) :zap: - High performance, fee-less community owned token leasing platform.